-Located in one of the most romantic cities in the world, Hotel Heritage Bruges reflects the medieval romanticism of the city.
-The Relaix & Châteaux property – located on a quiet street one block back from Bruges’ famous Grote Markt or Main Square – is in the most central part of the city.
+Located in one of the most romantic cities in the world, Hotel Heritage Bruges reflects the medieval spirit of the destination.
+The Relais & Châteaux property – located on a quiet street one block back from Bruges’ famous Grote Markt or Main Square – is in the most central part of the city.
 Dining at the hotel is an experience in itself with the restaurant, Le Mystique, having won a number of awards.

 Traveller: Lisa Wagstaff

 Room: Junior Suite with Belfry Tower View

 Best for: European antiques and elegance in one of the best-preserved medieval cities in the world.